Clinical Psychologist working with adolescents and adults

 PGDipClinPsyc, MSc Psychology, BSc Psychology (Hons), BA Psychology and French

 Cissy is a Clinical Psychologist who is accredited with the Singapore Register of Psychologists and the New Zealand Psychologist’ Board.
 She is also a full member of the Singapore Psychological Society.

 Background & Experience

 Prior to moving to Singapore, she worked in the New Zealand public healthcare system in a specialised eating disorders service and in community adult mental health.
-Primarily working with older children, adolescents and young adults, her areas of interest and experience are in working with emotional disorders, including issues such as anxiety, depression and emotional regulation.
+Cissy primarily works with older children, adolescents, and adults.

 Cissy’s typical working times